 The rest of the ride was very similar to the original, but I didn’t mind that too much as it is a genuinely fantastic ride, the perfect mix of visual intrigue and physical thrills.

-Revenge of The Mummy – The Ride
+Revenge of the Mummy – The Ride

 “Oh yes”, I shouted, “This is a good one!”

-The Mummy is an indoor rollercoaster that is in the dark.
+Revenge of the Mummy is an indoor rollercoaster that is in the dark.
 There are flashing lights and the whole thing fires riders off at the start with quite a whoosh!
 I was confused as I was sure there was a flame effect at one point but it was missing in this version.
 Even without that, it was super cool!

 This is a simulator ride but the car is tossed and turned around.
 To be honest, I like the idea of it a lot more than the ride itself.
-I find the £D a little intense and the story is massively confusing.
+I find the 3D a little intense and the story is massively confusing.
 I can, however, appreciate the huge skill that has created such a ride.

 Having been on all the rides in the Lower Lot, we took the long escalators back up and meandered to the Wizarding World of Harry Potter.